romain-jacob/TTW-Arfifacts/README.md

 The scheduler is implemented in [Matlab][1] and uses [Gurobi][2] to solve the MILP formulation.
 The [TTW Scheduler repository][ttw_repo] contains detailed information allowing to
 + Setup Matlab and Gurobi
 + Reproduce the evaluation of TTW minimal inheritance approach (Section 5.2)
-+ Formulate your own scheduling problem (eg, how to specify applications, modes, etc.)
++ Formulate your own scheduling problem by specifying applications, modes, etc.

 > **/!\ ---- Beware ---- /!\**
 While preparing for the release of these software, we noticed differences in the schedules produced by the Gurobi solver, depending on the version.